citp/privacy-policy-historical/w/we/web/webmaster-tips.net.md

-> *The following text is extracted and transformed from the webmaster-tips.net privacy policy that was archived on 2014-03-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140327092248id_/http%3A//www.webmaster-tips.net/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the webmaster-tips.net privacy policy that was archived on 2014-11-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141114235724id_/http%3A//www.webmaster-tips.net/privacy-policy.html) for the most accurate reproduction.*

-# Privacy Policy - Authentic Joomla Extensions.
-Tips and resources for webmasters.
+# - Privacy Policy

 Privacy Policy